 7. Prices, Margin and Valuations are set by the Company and may be different from prices reported elsewhere

 The Company will provide prices to be used in trading, valuation of Customer positions and determination of Margin requirements.
-The performance of your CFD or FX Contract will depend on the prices set by the Company and market fluctuations in the underlying asset to which your contract relates.
+The performance of your CFD will depend on the prices set by the Company and market fluctuations in the underlying asset to which your contract relates.
 Each underlying asset therefore carries specific risks that affect the result of the CFD concerned.

 8. Rights to Underlying Assets

 You have no rights or obligations in respect of the underlying instruments or assets relating to your CFDs.
 The Customer understands that CFDs can have different underlying assets, such as stocks, indices, currencies and commodities.